Trachycephalus dibernardoi: Distribution and habitat

-Within Brazil, it has been found in the states of Río Grande del Sur (municipalities of São Francisco de Paula, at 950 m, and Machadinho, at 760 m) in the western part of the state of Santa Catarina (municipality of Seara, at 550 m).
+Within Brazil, it has been found in the states of Rio Grande do Sul (municipalities of São Francisco de Paula, at 950 m, and Machadinho, at 760 m) in the western part of the state of Santa Catarina (municipality of Seara, at 550 m).

-It also lives in the very northeastern part of Argentina, in the province of Misiones, according to material from the El Soberbio (departament of Guaraní, at 190 m), reported under the name Phrynohyas imitatrix.
+It also lives in the very northeastern part of Argentina, in the province of Misiones, according to material from the El Soberbio (department of Guaraní, at 190 m), reported under the name Phrynohyas imitatrix.

 Scientists suspect this frog has a wide distribution between altitudes of 150 and 1100 meters above sea level throughout the Sierra Geral and adjacent areas, with other possible populations in western Paraguay and in the state of Paraná in Brazil.

 Conservation

 The International Union for the Conservation of Nature (IUCN), classifies this species as "least concern" in its Red List of Endangered Species.